Murali-group/GRN-tutorial/README.md

 ### Instructions (Mac with ARM/M1/Silicon architecture).
 _Tested on MBP 2021, Apple M1, 16GB OS Monterey_
-_VirtualBox is not supported on MACs with ARM architecture and below are some suggestions that have worked for some users__
-__We have not exhaustively tested the tutorial material on ARM architecture, and suggest users to use a non-ARM mac for current iteration of the workshop__
+_Note: VirtualBox is not supported on MACs with ARM architecture and below are some suggestions that have worked for some users.
+We have not exhaustively tested the tutorial material on ARM architecture, and suggest users to use a non-ARM mac for current iteration of the workshop_

 1. [Download](https://www.parallels.com/blogs/parallels-desktop-apple-silicon-mac/) and [install] Parallels.
 Allow access to downloads folder.
 2. Free Download Ubuntu 20.04.2 ARM64 (2.37GB, free) within Parallels GUI (~3-5min; ~30MB/sec)